 I do a lot of book reading.
 It’s one of my favorite things to do, especially when sitting in a lawn chair and reading a book.
 It is a perfect afternoon for me.
 I have yet to switch to an e-reader.
 I just can’t do it.
 I love holding a book in my hand.
 I get it that I can download several books into one e-reader and have several books ready-to-go, especially when I’m on travel.
 But I can’t do it.

-I love my library.
+I love my public library.
 There are thousands of books free for me to read.
 Actual books in my hands.

 Since I’m a brave dating coach, I do read many dating books.
 All of this information helps and inspires and makes me smarter.
 Even if I don’t always agree with what I read.
 I do though get looks from people when I’m reading my book called The New Rules for Love Sex & Dating when I look to be so married myself.
 I know that if I would convert to an e-reader I wouldn’t get those looks.
 But I can’t do it.
 I like holding a book.
 And laugh at the looks I do get.

 I finished Andy Stanley’s The New Rules for Love Sex & Dating book.
 I do recommend this one.
 He speaks bluntly and truthfully and offers a clear challenge.
 There is one section though I just had to make into an article.
 I’m taking it word-for-word.
 Get ready for some challenging wow-ness.